pbevan1/image-gen-spelling-eval/README.md

 `--model_list`: Defines the models to be tested (models must also be defined in the ImagenHub code to work).

-`--num_samples_each_type`: Defines the number of images to generate and test from each prompt type.
-The default is 50.

 `--DEBUG`: If set to True, generates and evaluates only one image per model.

 ---